-The California Highway Patrol (CHP) is statutorily responsible for California's official motorcycle safety training program.
-Pursuant to California Vehicle Code Sections 2930-2935, the CHP administers the CMSP through a primary contractor, currently Total Control Training Inc. As of 2016, over 1,000,000 motorcycle riders have received training at one of the CMSP's many training sites since the program began in July 1987.
+The California Highway Patrol (CHP) is statutorily responsible for California's official motorcyclist safety and training program.
+Pursuant to California Vehicle CoINC0142311de Sections 2930-2935, the CHP administers the CMSP through a primary contractor, currently Total Control Training Inc. As of 2023, over 1,450,000 motorcycle riders have received training at one of the CMSP's many training sites since the program began in July 1987.

 Statewide Integrated Traffic Records System data indicates that motorcyclist fatalities in California have increased yearly.
 These increases in motorcyclist deaths have occurred at a time when significant gains were achieved in other areas of traffic safety.
 Motorcyclists are over represented in the overall numbers of traffic deaths in California.

 Effective January 1, 2017, section 21658.1 was added to the California Vehicle Code and defines lane splitting.
 The following is section 21658.1 in its entirety:

 21658.1 (a) For the purposes of this section, “lane splitting” means driving a motorcycle, as defined in Section 400, that has two wheels in contact with the ground, between rows of stopped or moving vehicles in the same lane, including on both divided and undivided streets, roads, or highways.(b) The Department of the California Highway Patrol may develop educational guidelines relating to lane splitting in a manner that would ensure the safety of the motorcyclist and the drivers and passengers of the surrounding vehicles.(c) In developing guidelines pursuant to this section, the department shall consult with agencies and organizations with an interest in road safety and motorcyclist behavior, including, but not limited to, all of the following(1) The Department of Motor Vehicles.

 (4) A motorcycle organization focused on motorcyclist safety.